Tina’s Stage 3A ER+ Invasive & Lobular Breast Cancer Story

 I couldn’t answer honestly that I was if I continued to work.

-But for me it was the best thing for me to do at the time for my body, to just take a break.
+For me, it was the best thing for me to do at the time for my body to just take a break.
 It was actually a really amazing time, just a peaceful time.

 Were there moments you had to self-advocate?

-But I just wanted to go there.
-I just felt that everyone had their private area so I felt my husband could come with me.
+I just wanted to go there.
+I just felt that everyone had their private area, so I felt my husband could come with me.

 For me, it just seemed much more of a natural place to get chemo than in this office with people lined up in chairs.
 It really was heartbreaking.

-So if you feel very passionate about something, you definitely have to find people on the same team as you.
-You can definitely push and push back, and try to seek alternative options that meet your needs better.
+If you feel very passionate about something, you definitely have to find people on the same team as you.
+You can definitely push, push back, and try to seek alternative options that meet your needs better.

 How important was it to have caregivers around?

 My mom was such a support for me, obviously.
-I just remembered that my first oncology appointment, it was horrible.
+I just remembered that my first oncology appointment was horrible.
 The waiting room was horrible.

 I remember getting into my car and calling her, just crying and crying and crying.
 You need that person that can just allow you to be and let you cry and let you get your feelings out.

-And then it’s the sisterhood.
+Then it’s the sisterhood.
 Breast cancer’s just really an amazing sisterhood.
 Everybody wants to help everybody else.
-I met some amazing women that I’m still friends with and I continue to meet more people.
+I met some amazing women that I’m still friends with, and I continue to meet more people.

 Any advice on how to ask for support?

-And it’s okay if you take a day and you just need some time to yourself, but at the same time, you have to rely on other people.
+It’s okay if you take a day, and you just need some time to yourself.
+At the same time, you have to rely on other people.
 You need people to take you to appointments.

 You don’t ever want to go to your first consultation appointment on your own.
 Don’t do that.
-And then for rides for chemo, you often can’t drive yourself back home, you don’t know how you’re going to react to the medication.
+Then for rides for chemo, you often can’t drive yourself back home.
+You don’t know how you’re going to react to the medication.

 Unfortunately, she got metastatic and I lost her, so it was really hard.
-She’s actually [whom] I dedicated my podcast, too.
+She’s actually [whom] I dedicated my podcast to.
 She’s just the example of support and women helping women.